roman-milk/roman-milk.github.io/baby-sit-the-wife.md

  "Here's my pride and joy.
 My other toy."
 He laughed loudly.

  Trying not to show too much interest she wondered if she could distract him long enough to find the photos and video of that fateful night.
 Even if she had to break in she would find and destroy the evidence of her downfall.
 Without proof who would believe him?
-Report_Story #1